Brightest Stars

 Cor Caroli, named for the heart of a king

-Look for the tiny constellation Canes Venatici the Hunting Dogs – and its brightest star Cor Caroli – behind the handle of the Big Dipper.
+Look for the tiny constellation Canes Venatici the Hunting Dogs – and its brightest star Cor Caroli – near the handle of the Big Dipper.

 Cor Caroli means Heart of Charles.
 Some say the star was named to honor King Charles I of England, who was beheaded in 1649 during the English Civil War.
 These sources claim Cor Caroli was labeled on old star charts as Cor Caroli Regis Martyris, or Heart of Charles the Martyr King.